darrellsilver/norc/README.md

 # Norc

 Norc is a task management and scheduling system that replaces the Unix cron utility.
 Its goal is to allow tasks to be created, managed and tracked in a flexible, user-friendly way.
 Norc was first developed by [Darrell Silver](http://darrellsilver.com/) for use as the scheduling system for [Perpetually](http://www.perpetually.com/), the web archiving company.
-It was open-sourced in October, 2009 at [NYC Python](http://www.nycpython.org/) at the suggestion of [David Christian](http://twitter.com/duganesque).
+It is currently used in production, and was open-sourced in October, 2009 at [NYC Python](http://www.nycpython.org/) at the suggestion of [David Christian](http://twitter.com/duganesque).
 It has since undergone a major overhaul at the hands of Max Bogue, under Perpetually's employ.

+Norc was first developed by [Darrell Silver](http://darrellsilver.com/) as the archiving scheduling system for [Perpetually.com's](http://www.perpetually.com/) archiving system, and is currently in production.
+[Perpetually.com](http://www.perpetually.com/) lets you capture and archive any web site with a single click.
+It's the history of the internet made useful.
+A core feature of [Perpetually's](http://www.perpetually.com/) offering is repeated, scheduled archives, a task for which Norc has proven a good fit.

 ## Features